 The anatomy of carp tells us that they do not have a stomach as such.
 They have evolved to feed on a more ‘little and often’ basis.
 Trout, on the other hand, do have a distinct stomach.
 They are capable of taking larger prey at less frequent intervals.
-This should reflect the number of feeds per day that should ideally be given.
+This should be reflected by your chosen feeding regime.

 The consumption of oxygen and the production of fish ammonia is closely aligned with the feed that is given.
+In fact water quality is directly affected by feeding rate.
 It is beneficial to the filter bacteria, as well as the fish, if these demands are smoothed out over the course of a day.
 Spikes of ammonia can be avoided if the feed rate is slow and steady.

 It is simply not practical for most people to provide the optimal number of feeds for maximum growth by hand.
 Some form of automatic feeder is required.
 I have always preferred a clockwork feeder that relies on a continuously moving belt to dispense the feed.
 An exact amount can be weighed and gently trickled in over an 18-hour period.
 The disadvantage is they need to be set up every day at the same time.
 They can also be quite messy due to the high humidity levels usually present.
 They are also quite expensive.
 A hopper style feeder with a controller that allows around 8 feeds per day should be sufficient.

-Although I recommend that when feeding pond fish a commercial pellet should form the basis of any diet it can be very useful to occasionally supplement this rather boring diet with a few occasional treats.
+I recommend that when feeding ornamental fish a commercial pellet should form the basis of any diet.
+It can be nevertheless, very useful to occasionally supplement this rather boring diet with a few occasional treats.
 One of the great advantages of an aquaponic system is that it is ideal to also produce additional plants that can be added to the daily diet of the fish.
 Duck weed in particular is extremely fast growing and is loved by most fish.
 Of course, various leafy greens can also be readily snapped up.

 Another really top-notch culinary delight are the worms that thrive in the grow beds.
-Many amateur fish breeders swear by these to get their fish into the peak of breeding condition.
+Many amateur fish breeders swear by these to get their fish into the peak of breeding condition and have a very high protein level.
 Other co-inhabitants of an aquaponic systems that would be welcomed by many fish include water snails and various insect larvae.
 Everyone is a winner if these extra titbits can be recycled into healthy fish.
 They all help to make an aquaponic system so inherently sustainable.